aslikoturoglu/DSA210-Term-Project/README.md

 # DSA210 Term Project: Correlation Between Obesity, Socioeconomic Status, and Coastal Regions Based on Regions of Turkey
 ## Project Overview and Motivation
+I am a student iin Sabancı University, Aslı Koturoğlu.
 I have thought that over the years, due to many developments in biology, technology, agriculture and etc. human's body and health have been affected in bad way.
 Even though many research have been done, I have wondered if human beings are informed sufficiently.
 In my opinion, one of the problems which humans are facing is obesity.
-Additionaly, it seems to me that in different cities that I had visit, people's weight are changing due to their region and socioeconomic status.
+Additionaly, it seems to me that in different cities that I had visit, people's weight are changing due to their region, availability to access to coasts and socioeconomic status.

 My project is trying to find answers to
   - Does socioeconomic level of people have an impact on obesity?